 504 - 20-year-old Justin helps Merlin defeat Morgaine Le Fay, and is gifted with his magical armament.

 511 - 27-year-old Justin is cursed by Morgaine Le Fay when he discovers her treachery, sealed in suspended animation within a tree.

 37 years ago - 27-year-old Justin is saved from his curse by the All-Star Squadron, and joins them.

 24 years ago - 40-year-old Justin is one of the final members of the All-Star Squadron when it is finally shut down.

-22 years ago - 42-year-old Justin departs the mortal realm to quest for Avalon.
+22 years ago - 42-year-old Justin stops Morgaine Le Fay from freeing Mordred from the paths beyond, and chooses to adventure within and quest for Avalon.

 There is a glorious silliness to the Shining Knight, but it's exactly the sort of idea that sometimes makes comics so grand.
 Simply by making him a time displaced Arthurian Knight, he single-handedly has introduced the very existence of Arthurian legend into the DC lore, and we get to milk that to great effect all over the timeline.
 What's more, by including the idea that Percival Sheldrake was his squire (we thought we had invented the idea, but it turns out that it was already cannon), we get to use him as a creative impetus for a whole group of legacy characters that are wildly fun but would feel pretty pointlessly redundant without this character to tie them together.